reidst/VanillaSwirl/README.md

 Send a console command to all worlds.
 This script does not run under any of the following conditions:
 - a command argument is not provided
-- no servers are running
+- VanillaSwirl is not running

 ## Templates
 For each world you want to serve, create a unique subdirectory within the `templates/` directory.
 Files in a template subdirectory will be unique to the world generated by that template.
-Template subdirectories are allowed to be empty, meaning a world will be generated with no unique files.
+Template subdirectories are allowed to be empty, in which case a world would be generated with no unique files.

 Files that should be common to all worlds (e.g., `eula.txt` and `server.jar`) go in the `common/` directory.
 Each world generated will have a copy of these